The SQL SELECT DISTINCT

 FROM Customers;

-Here, the SQL command selects rows if the combination of country and first_name is unique.
+Here, the command selects rows if combinations of country and first_name are unique.
+Meaning, the result will include each pair of country and first_name only once.

 SELECT COUNT(DISTINCT country)